It's that time of year again - when your fur baby pulls out her old Halloween costume and insists on transforming into a monarch butterfly!

-As I may have noted in a few previous blogs posts, oh wait all my previous blog posts, Austin is a badass town for dogs.
-You can take your pup to any of the fantastic parks here, most notably Zilker (where you may be lucky enough get your photo snapped by our resident amazing dog photographer @zilkerbark) OR you and your pup can, say, hit Bangers down on Rainey Street for one of their Mega Mutt Mondays.
+As I may have noted in a few previous blogs posts, oh wait all my previous blog posts, Austin is a GREAT town for dogs.
+You can take your pup to any of the fantastic parks here, most notably Zilker (where you may be lucky enough to get your photo snapped by Instagram-famous dog photographer @zilkerbark) OR you and your pup can, say, hit Bangers down on Rainey Street for one of their Mega Mutt Mondays.
 Like Brutus and Shankar, and Kellie and Piper.
-Not in the mood for a pint and sausages, then stroll down Second Street in search of a cuppa jo, like Mel and Charlie..
-Those are just two ideas.
+Not in the mood for a pint and sausages?
+Then stroll down Second Street in search of a cuppa jo, like Mel and Charlie..
+Those are just a few ideas.
 For now.

 It's hot!!
 And it's the first day of August.
 There's a full month ahead and no sign of a cool front moving in.
 But here's the thing: that doesn't faze Austin dogs and the humans they love so well from getting out and about.